joelwk/chanscope-knowledge-agents/tests/README_TESTING.md

 ## Docker-Based Testing

 The primary script for running Docker-based tests is `scripts/docker_tests.sh`.
-This script has been enhanced to support the Chanscope approach for data management and testing.
+This script has been enhanced to support the Chanscope Retrieval approach for data management and testing.

 ### Basic Usage